Github73840134/DeskScout/README.md

 - Updater
 - Deleting glucose history
 - Nightscout Settings
+- Importing data from Settings
-# Whats new as of 9/2/2025 (Build: 7)
+# Whats new as of 9/3/2025 (Build: 8)

-- Glucose history view revamp
-- Average daily glucose
-- Glucose highlighing on home screen
+- Data export and restore

 # Running the app
 Run app/DeskScout.py to automatically start the server and open the app if the server is not running